A Complete Guide to Legal Name Change in Missouri

 General adult name change

 Missouri statute 527.270 gives every resident the chance to change their name as they deem fit, as long as their reasons are lawful.
 Missouri circuit courts handle name changes in the state.
-Start the process by visiting your county’s circuit court and file a Petition for Change of Name form.
+Start the process by visiting your county's circuit court and file a Petition for Change of Name form (PDF, 788 KB).

-Complete and file the petition with both your current name and the new name you want, reason for the change, birth date, and parents’ names with their places of birth.
+Complete and file the completed form with both your current name and the new name you want, reason for the change, birth date, and parents' names with their places of birth.
 If you have children, insert their names.
-Include your spouse’s name if you’re married.
+Include your spouse's name if you're married.

-It costs about $200 to file a petition for a change of name through Missouri’s circuit courts.
+It costs about $200 to file a name change petition through Missouri's circuit courts.
 Fees differ depending on the county where you live.
 Get your hearing date scheduled right away or by mail.
 Again, the steps differ somewhat depending on your county of residence.

-Attend your name change hearing and answer the questions from the judge with honesty on the reasons you’re seeking a name change.
-It’s important to be ready to give a proper motive.
-It’s not a trial or inquisition.
-Don’t expect a grilling or shaming for your choice.
-The court is trying to weed out petitioners who’re attempting to evade debts, commit fraud, or both.
-You’re fine as long as your endgame is genuine.
+Attend your name change hearing and answer the judge's questions with honesty on the reasons you're seeking a name change.
+It's not a trial or inquisition, so don't expect a grilling for your choice.
+The court is trying to weed out petitioners who're attempting to evade debts, commit fraud, or both.
+You're fine as long as your intentions are genuine.

-You’ll get your court-approved name change order soon after the advert runs its course.
-Take your order and hit the ground running by updating your social security card, driver’s license, and even birth certificate.
-Don’t forget other entities, such as banks and credit cards.
+You'll get your approved court order soon after the advert runs its course.
+Take your order and hit the ground running: get an updated social security card, passport, and Missouri driver's license or and state ID card.

 Name change on birth certificate

-Contact the Missouri Bureau of Vital Records to change the name on your birth certificate or your child’s birth certificate.
-Make sure you have a legal name change order from the court and other ID documents such as a proof of U.S. citizenship in case they ask for such details.
+Contact the Missouri Bureau of Vital Records to change the name on your birth certificate.
+Make sure you have a legal name change document provided by the court and other required documents such as photo identification and a proof of U.S. citizenship, in case they ask for such details.

 Non-governmental institutions name change